bbfox0703/GSpots/README.md

   - Add XOR encryption calculations with padding if applicable.

+  - Added memory scan if the games running in the background to try finding the offsets file scanning failed at.
+    Memory scanning is in beta..
+It worked for every game i tried, and the one that it didn't work for has obfuscation.

+    This update should help compatibility greatly!

   ## Later:

   - Try to pre calculate point of interest pointer chains such as the player class while the games running.
-This should function like before (you'll just need the game running before dropping the games exe onto G Spots.exe)
+This should function like before (you'll just need the game running before dropping the games exe onto GSpots.exe)

 </details>